5 Business Learnings to Take Away From COVID-19

 By providing honest feedback, employees can help a business to develop effective strategies moving forward.
-You must create an environment in which every voice is heard, and not just the voices at the executive level, as this is integral to the success of any business.
+You must create an environment in which you acknowledge every voice, and not just those at the executive level.
+This is integral to the success of any business.

 Develop a trust-based company culture to avoid negatively impacting your bottom line.
 Rally your management team together to identify how to implement better employee management practices, based on communication and trust.

 Finding ways to boost morale and make your staff feel appreciated should always be a top priority.